 The figure illustrates three module-membership assignment methods resulting in increasing overlaps between the network modules.
-The horizontal colored bars illustrate links of the network, and the vertical lines connecting the links represent a node shared between the links.
+The horizontal colored bars illustrate links of the network, and the vertical lines connecting the links represent an element shared between the links.
 Link colors refer to the module membership assignment of the links.
-Vertical position of a given link indicates the centrality of that link (see Figure 1 of the main text).
-Links A and E are selected as module-cores, because they are local maxima (see Suppl.
+Vertical position of a given link indicates the ModuLand community landscape height of that link (see Figure 1 of the main text).
+Links A and E are selected as module-cores by the PeakHill hill detection algorithm, because they are local maxima (see Suppl.
 Methods, Section V.2.a.).
 Module-core links are always assigned to their own modules only.
 Panel (a).
 The GradientHill module membership assignment method.
-In this method a non-core link is assigned only to the module of its highest neighboring link (or the module assignment is divided between modules of its highest neighbors, if more than one such neighbors exist).
+In this module membership assignment method a noncore link is assigned only to the module of its highest neighboring link (or the module assignment is divided between modules of its highest neighbors, if more than one such neighbors exist).
 Based on this rule link C is assigned to the red module.
-As illustrated, the GradientHill method results in a minimal overlap between the modules.
+As illustrated, this module membership assignment method results in a minimal overlap between the modules.
 Panel (b).
 The ProportionalHill module membership assignment method.
-In this method a non-core link is assigned to the modules of its higher neighbors proportional to the height of the respective neighbors.
+In this module membership assignment method a non-core link is assigned to the modules of its higher neighbors proportional to the height of the respective neighbors.
 Based on this rule link C is assigned more to the red module and only minimally to the blue module.
-The Proportional Hill method results in a moderate overlap between the modules.
+This module membership assignment method results in a moderate overlap between the modules.
 Panel (c).
 The TotalHill module membership assignment method.
-In this method a non-core link is assigned to the modules of its all neighbors proportional to the height of the respective neighbors.
+In this module membership assignment method a non-core link is assigned to the modules of its all neighbors proportional to the height of the respective neighbors.
 This type of assignment can be efficiently solved with a set of linear equations.
-Based on this rule not only link C is assigned both to the red and blue modules, but links B and D also become inter-modular links between the red module defined by the module-core, link A and the blue module defined by the module-core, link E. Additionally, the adjacent links of links A and E at the two links of the figure - being also non-core links - will be assigned to more than one modules illustrated by their mixed color.
+Based on this rule not only link C is assigned both to the red and blue modules, but links B and D also become inter-modular links between the red module defined by the module-core, link A and the blue module defined by the module-core, link E. Additionally, the adjacent links of links A and E at the two edges of the figure - being also non-core links - will be assigned to more than one modules illustrated by their mixed color.
 Thus, the TotalHill module membership assignment method results in an extensively high overlap between the modules.